facebook/react-native-website/website/blog/2020-09-02-flatlist-on-viewable-items-changed.md

 [`ViewabilityHelper`](https://github.com/facebook/react-native/blob/84adc85523770ebfee749a020920e0b216cf69f8/Libraries/Lists/ViewabilityHelper.js#L64) is `a utility class for calculating viewable items based on the viewabilityConfig and metrics, like the scroll position and layout.`

 As I mentioned before, in a `VirtualizedList` could has several `ViewabilityHelper` objects in `_viewabilityTuples`, containing different `viewabilityConfig` to handle different viewability conditions.
-Let's take a look at some important props in `ViewabilityHelper`.
+Here are some important props in `ViewabilityHelper`.

 ```js
 class ViewabilityHelper {